Certora/Documentation/docs/gambit/mutation-verifier.md

 We support `"staging" : true` as an alternative to `"staging" : "master"`.
 Omitting this key will cause verification to run locally (unless the run script has it).
+- `"cloud"` : if you instead want to run on the cloud environment you can provide the `--cloud` flag.
+You can also add the name of a specific branch.
 - `"use_cli_certora_run"` : Use CLI `certoraRun` rather than `certoraRun.py`.
 Expects a boolean and defaults to `false`.